✓ Updated June 2026

 Winter Wonderland at Alpensia Ski Resort

-Embrace the Olympic spirit by gliding down the slopes at Alpensia, the heart of the 2018 Winter Games.
-Even if you're not a pro, the beginner areas offer gentle inclines, and the resort's festive atmosphere is infectious, especially with a warm cup of *hotteok* in hand.
+Embrace the Olympic spirit by gliding down the slopes at Alpensia, a venue from the 2018 Winter Games.
+Even if you're not a pro, the beginner slopes offer fun for all, and the crisp mountain air is invigorating.
+Consider a night skiing session for a magical, illuminated experience.

 Sunrise Serenity at Odaesan National Park